-When this diet is selected, the practitioner eliminates the consumption of gluten, which is a protein that occurs in naturally in grains such barley, wheat and oats.
-In addition to gluten, the diet also calls for the elimination of casein which is produced in diary production and found in milks and cheeses.
-While there has been no solid scientific evidence that draws a correlation to a gluten allergy autism and its resulting behaviors, this diet has been recommended by The Autism Research Institute.
+When this diet is selected, the practitioner eliminates the consumption of gluten, which is a protein that occurs in nature in grains such barley, wheat and oats.
+In addition to gluten, the diet also calls for the elimination of casein which is produced in dairy production and found in milk and cheeses.

 The gluten free diet and autism have been linked in a positive manner by the fact that many of those who suffer from autism also have gastrointestinal problems.
 These findings were based on a study performed at the University of Rochester, where researchers concluded a gluten free diet and autism were found to be beneficial.

 Studies that concentrate on the testimonials of individual parents and caregivers cover a broad range of results.
 Some parents go as far as to claim a complete recovery form autistic symptoms, while other report no noticeable changes in behaviors or health.
 This wide spectrum of results has caused the diet to become quite controversial in the Autism community with many supporters and detractors all voicing equally strong opinions.
 While most of the evidence to support a claim that the two are related is anecdotal, there is enough of it that the issue is worth further exploring.

 Those parents who have found success with the gluten free diet and autism point out that the diet is worth trying as little harm has been attributed to practicing it.
 One of the fears of the diet is that it can result in brittle bones if it leads to a deficiency on vitamin D. Boys who suffer from autism were already found to be at a greater risk of weak bones than those boys who do not fall within the autism spectrum.
 This fact along with the bone loss that occurs from eliminating casein has caused some concern.